-If you're looking to escape the ordinary this Thanksgiving, you can head over to Mo's Irish Pub (138 Vintage Park Boulevard, Houston 77070) for a prix fixe meal that includes soup or salad, one entree, sides, and a dessert.
+If you're looking to escape the ordinary this Thanksgiving, you can head over to Mo's Irish Pub for a prix fixe meal that includes soup or salad, one entree, sides, and a dessert.
 Entree choices include either Cajun-fried or traditional oven-roasted turkey, and side options include glazed carrots, white cheddar mashed potatoes, and cranberry sauce; drinks will cost extra but are available from the bar with your meal.

 Featuring an outdoor patio bar—which you can still enjoy in southern Texas this time of year—and a wide selection of creative Irish-American fare even during the holidays, Mo's is a great place to go if you're looking for a fun-filled feast.
-If you're over the age of 21 (and not traveling with children), you may want to stop by on Thanksgiving Eve for the annual Drinksgiving celebration at Mo's Irish Pub here a special guest musician will perform during happy hour (with specials running all night).
+If you're over the age of 21 (and not traveling with children), you may also want to stop by on Thanksgiving Eve for the annual Drinksgiving celebration, which features a special guest musician performing during happy hour and drink specials all night long.

-With over 15 locations open on Thanksgiving day in the Houston area (as well as several other popular affiliated restaurants like Pappadeaux Seafood Kitchen and Pappasito's Cantina nearby), Pappas Bar-B-Q is a great option if you want a taste of some traditional Texan cuisine this holiday season.
-The dine-in Thanksgiving meal features smoked turkey, smoked ham, cornbread stuffing, candied yams, green beans, gravy, and cranberry sauce—all for under $10.
+With over 15 locations open on Thanksgiving Day in the Houston area—as well as several other popular affiliated restaurants like Pappadeaux Seafood Kitchen and Pappasito's Cantina nearby—Pappas Bar-B-Q is a great option if you want a taste of some traditional Texan cuisine this holiday season.
+The dine-in Thanksgiving meal features smoked turkey, smoked ham, cornbread stuffing, candied yams, green beans, gravy, and cranberry sauce.
 You can also place an order for a Thanksgiving BBQ feast to-go, but orders must be placed at least 48 hours in advance.

-Opened as a sister restaurant to Commander's Palace in New Orleans, Brennan's serves a variety of southern-inspired creole cuisine and will offer a three-course meal on Thanksgiving this year.
-For $62 (not including tax and gratuity), guests can choose from options such as NOLA BBQ shrimp shortcake, quinoa-stuffed mirliton, Texas Creole roasted American turkey, Hunter's Honey roasted duck, Turducken-stuffed Texas quail, baked apple cake, and pumpkin pie.
+Opened as a sister restaurant to Commander's Palace in New Orleans, Brennan's serves a variety of southern-inspired creole cuisine year-round and will offer a three-course meal on Thanksgiving this year.
+For a fixed fee, guests can choose from options like NOLA BBQ shrimp shortcake, quinoa-stuffed mirliton, Texas Creole roasted American turkey, Hunter's Honey roasted duck, Turducken-stuffed Texas quail, baked apple cake, and pumpkin pie.

 Another fine-dining restaurant located inside a luxury hotel, Monarch at Hotel Zaza is one of Houston's premier establishments for Hereford Beef Tenderloin, a local steak lover's favorite.
-For Thanksgiving, Monarch will be offering a prix fixe menu for just $35, making it a great time to sample this high-end restaurant's menu.
-For dinner, start out with either an acorn squash soup or Monarch salad, then you can choose from one of three first courses included cornbread stuffed quail and candied yam before finishing up with a pecan tart or pumpkin pie.
+For Thanksgiving, Monarch will be offering a prix fixe menu that starts with your choice of an acorn squash soup or Monarch salad.
+After your appetizer, choose from one of three main dishes like cornbread stuffed quail and candied yam before finishing up your meal with a pecan tart or pumpkin pie.